Cat5TV/cat5tv-miners/README.md

 ## Currently Available Miners

-All you have to do is install one of these miners to support the Category5 TV Network!
+All you have to do is install one or more of these miners to support the Category5 TV Network!
 Each miner is pre-configured to mine cryptocurrency into the appropriate Category5 wallet.

 ### Monero Mining